Orkiv/serverless-blog/README.md

 #### Parameters

 - string search : String to match with blog titles
-- string group : Blog group of cursor, use `trending` to get trending topics.
+- string group : Blog group ID of cursor, use `trending` to get trending topics.
+Separate multiple group id by commma.
 - int page : Page number of cursor.

 #### CURL